rackerlabs/design-system/_docs/style/focus-states.md

 ## Specifications

-Use the following specifications when you construct focus states.
+Use the following specifications when you construct a UI element that is in focus.

 {% endcolumn %}